Neraaz/HTESP/docs/param.rst

     - **wann_band**: Bandstructure from wannier calculation.

     - **phonproj**: Atom-projected phonon for QE-DFPT.

+    - **bandproj**: Atom or orbital projected band structure.
+(Turn on only after processing/plotting band structure with eband/vasp-line)

   - **calc**: Type of DFT calculations.
 Options are QE/VASP.